pepcape/NPGR003-23/02-ImagePalette/README.md

 # Pilot version
 We have included a pilot version of the project, just showing how the SVG output can be done in C#.
-Only the `-o` command line argument is parsed, if present, the SVG output is generated, otherwise a textual output to `stdout` is used.
+Only the `-o` command line argument is parsed, if present, the SVG output is generated, otherwise a textual CSV output to `stdout` is used.

 The SVG generating code was generated with the help of `ChatGPT-3.5`.
 A couple